DankersW/home-automation/wish_list.md

 ## CI-CD pipeline

 CI-CD test and deploy pipeline, with some simple system tests, that deploys to the kuberneters cluster.
 The pipeline is triggered when a new tag is created in one of the repo's.
 Making this repo into a pipeline and documentation repo.

+## Who is home

+Fetch a list of currently connected MAC addresses from my Asus router, compare the MAC addresses with their assosiate names.
+Looking at this list, can tell you who is home, maybe also, who is home untill and from when.

+## Reachable from the internet

+Make some parts of the UI available from the internet

+## Schedular

+Scene schedular, Turn on certain lamps to a cosy color between the times of X-Y if one of the owners is home, based on the which mobile phone is in the appartment.